Skip to Main Content

 We recommend ways to facilitate procurement participation by small businesses.

 We coordinate and participate in outreach efforts that publicize our agency’s procurement opportunities.

 We recommend MBE participation goals on agency contracts and we monitor the participation of small, minority and veteran-owned businesses in our procurement process.

-In order to enhance the procurement and MBE Program process by maximizing opportunities for participation of small, minority and veteran-owned businesses on contracts with the Maryland Department of Health and Mental Hygiene, and; to facilitate the achievement of these goals, we have established a Procurement Review Group (PRG).
+In order to enhance the procurement and MBE Program process by maximizing opportunities for participation of small, minority and veteran-owned businesses on contracts with the Maryland Department of Health and; to facilitate the achievement of these goals, we have established a Procurement Review Group (PRG).